paskal/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Drawbacks

 I found no visible drawbacks, based on the documentation.
 The only thing that concerns me is its rapid development in the past and [very slow pace of commits](https://github.com/naparuba/shinken/commits/master) in the present: around 40 commits this year; most are pull requests merged, so no new development is going on, and only community-written bugfixes are being included.
-It’s either too good to move on (which is never the case; even old-timers like vim and emacs get their code updated) or it’s another opensource project that not enough people care about — you should know such things before using such a complex thing as a monitoring system.
+It’s either too good to move on (which is never the case; even old-timers like vim and emacs get their code updated), or it’s another opensource project that not enough people care about — you should know such things before using such a complex thing as a monitoring system.

-[Frédéric Mohier](https://github.com/mohierf) was very kind to give me an insight on reasons of current situation: more than one year ago, some of the main developers of Shinken left the project and made a fork named [Alignak](https://github.com/Alignak-monitoring/alignak), which is being actively developed and plan to deliver 1.0 release in December 2016.
+[Frédéric Mohier](https://github.com/mohierf) was very kind to give me an insight on reasons of current situation: more than one year ago, some main developers of Shinken left the project and made a fork named [Alignak](https://github.com/Alignak-monitoring/alignak), which is being actively developed and plan to deliver 1.0 release in December 2016.

 ### Links